ggranath/NlimMeta/README.md

 ## Crop response patterns of N allocation and photosynthesis to N limitation: A meta-analysis

-Data and R code to reproduce results in the to be submitted the manuscript:
+Data and R code to reproduce results in the (to be) submitted manuscript:

 **Verena Seufert, Gustaf Granath, Christoph Müller** **_Nitrogen and crop photosynthesis: A meta-analysis of crop response patterns to N limitation for global terrestrial ecosystem modelling_**